 Here’s a 100% crop and a side-by-side comparison.

-Stepping both lenses down one stop improves the sharpness and now it’s not possible to see any difference between the two.
+Stopping both lenses down 1/3 of a stop improves the sharpness and now it’s not possible to see any difference between the two.
 The E 70-350 appears to benefit more than the FE 70-300 does from stopping down.

 Autofocus Test with Frank